On this page:

 - disabling location services on your device.

-Additional advice regarding how to protect yourself online can be found at Stay Smart Online.
+Additional advice regarding how to protect yourself online can be found on the Australian Cyber Security Centre website.

 The department directly collects some of your information - including personal information - via its website.
 Generally, this information is collected to enable the department to properly and efficiently carry out its functions and deliver services to you.